stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 2 : Integer
 ```

-Here `:t` is a command of the Idris REPL (it is not part of
+Here `:t` is a command of the Idris REPL (it is not part of the
 Idris programming language), and it is used to inspect the type
 of an expression.